It surely is. But not impossible. If a dumb-f***ing-bugger like me can, you can, everyone in this world can.

 I was saving rupee 10 when I was on this sabbatical as there was no income from any sources; other than my little savings.
 This continued for 4 years until the completion of the sabbatical in 2016.

 In 2016, all my savings got depleted and I decided to restart my life commercially.
-I had acquired many talent and crafts in this period and I wanted to use them to rebuild something new.
+I had acquired many talents and crafts in this period and I wanted to use them to rebuild something new.

-My wife—my soulmate—supported me as a strong fortress.
+My wife — my soulmate — supported me as a strong fortress.

-I feel astonished by looking myself nowadays.
+I feel astonished by looking at myself nowadays.
 It was me who used to spend huge amounts of money as tips then and now, I spend only as per requirement.
 Neither I miss the old days nor I repent these new ones.

 Let’s see what does it has in store for me!